 If you have understood the importance of eCommerce competition then email marketing is vastly important.
 Many eCommerce business owners give their all in encouraging the customers to make a purchase but they often fail to get in touch with those customers again.

-There are many email marketing tools available in the market that you can make use of, such as hubspot email marketing tool to initiate a well arranged system.
+There are many email marketing tools available in the market that you can make use of, such as the HubSpot email marketing tool to initiate a well-arranged system.